 If you’ve never planned a daily routine for kids like this, it might take some experimenting to find a groove you’re all comfortable with.
 And make sure to ask your kids for their input on what’s working and what’s not.

 5. Prioritize and delegate

-Prioritize and delegate are two of the best rules to follow when trying to create a daily routine for kids.
+Prioritize and delegate are two of the best rules to follow when trying to create a daily routine for kids in summer.

 Because let’s face it, unless you’re really superwoman you won’t be able to do it all.
 So the better option is to pick and choose what’s most important to get done for that day, then focus on doing it.